pbht/volatility-surface/README.md

 # Results
 ![BTC Volatility Surface Render 1](resources/BTC-volatility-surface-render-1.png) \
 Here we have the first render of the test data.
-The render is highly fragmented and I couldn't manage to fix this despite having added anti-aliasing and having used over 1,000 datapoints.
-The next step may be to have a smoothing function removed some the jaggedy edges.
+The render is highly fragmented and I couldn't manage to fix this despite adding anti-aliasing and using over 1,000 datapoints.
+The next step may be to have a smoothing function.